Lab Pack Services

 Once the lab pack arrives to its final destination, the waste management professionals will complete any necessary documentation and process the waste.

 Pursuant to RCRA law, waste generators are responsible for handling their hazardous waste from cradle to grave.
-It is up to the generator to practice due diligence in hiring a waste management company to complete their lab packing and disposal requirements.
+It is up to the generator to practice due diligence in hiring a waste management company to complete their lab packing and meet all applicable lab pack disposal requirements.

 Leave It to The Experts